kittin-phm/aws-cloud-infrastructure-lab/README.md

 | `cloud-lab-rds-sg` | MySQL 3306 from `ec2-sg` only |

 ### Phase 3 — Database
+> Provision a managed MySQL database inside the private subnets so it is never directly reachable from the internet.
+Only EC2 instances with the correct security group can connect to it on port 3306.

 - **RDS Subnet Group:** `cloud-lab-db-subnet-group` (both private subnets)
 - **RDS Instance:** `cloud-lab-db`